Brian Farkas: North Carolina General Assembly

-In September 2015 Farkas announced his candidacy for 9th District in the North Carolina House of Representatives.
+In September 2015 Farkas announced his candidacy for the 9th District in the North Carolina House of Representatives.
 In the March 2016 Primary Election, he defeated Pitt County School Board member Walter Gaskins with over 60% of the vote.
 In the 2016 General Election, Farkas faced Republican incumbent Greg Murphy, who had been appointed to serve following the resignation of Brian Brown.
 Murphy defeated Farkas to retain the seat for a full term.

 In November 2019, Farkas announced his candidacy to serve Pitt County's 9th District in the North Carolina House of Representatives.
 House District 9 represents a significant portion of Pitt County, including Greenville, Grimesland, Pactolus, and Simpson.
 In the March 2020 Primary Election, he defeated Jacob Hochard with over 62% of the vote.
 In the 2020 General Election on November 3, Farkas faced Republican incumbent Perrin Jones, who had been appointed to serve following the resignation of Greg Murphy.
 On November 3, 2020, Farkas defeated Jones to become the new Representative for North Carolina House District 9.
-As a result of Farkas's election, the seat is represented by a Democrat for the first time since Representative Marian McLawhorn in 2012.
+As a result of Farkas's election, the seat was represented by a Democrat for the first time since Representative Marian McLawhorn in 2012.